Job goes away, production stays

 Do we die in this limit?
 I don't think so, even though it's a good question.
 This type of question demonstrates more fear of the interlocutor - us, humanity - than sophisticated prediction.

-Machines working seem to me to have more to do with: lettuces being planted, nurtured, harvested, distributed.
+Machines working seem to have more to do with: lettuces being planted, nurtured, harvested, distributed.
 Ditto for Mercedes Benz cars.
 The raw material is produced, grouped, assembled, distributed.
 Also toys.
 Other foods: oysters, steaks, peas.
 Blankets, clothes.

 Where is human death in this limit, in this theoretical maximum scenario?